mattloose/hv_rapidCNS2_mod/README.md

 to submit each process into SLURM.

 ### Troubleshooting tips
 If the run seems to hang forever at the cnvpytor step, it may be that you have not indexed your input bam.
+This is also just quite a long process.

 If you get the Docker Error: "docker: permission denied while trying to connect to the docker daemon socket".... on Ubuntu (based) systems, you need to add your user to the docker group.
 Follow the instructions here: (https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket)